 Within 15 years Glenwood had gone from boom to bust.
-Socialized roads and recreational land use had killed early 20th Century ecotourism by rail.
+20th Century socialized roads and recreational land use had killed early 19th Century ecotourism by rail.
 Political influence on land use had played a role just as critical in the end of Glenwood as the Homestead Act had played in its beginning.